-A 3 year Research Fellowship at Trinity Hall, University of Cambridge followed, looking at the utility of the structural collapse of hybrid frameworks and lecturing some of the 1B Materials Chemistry course at the department.
-He has been fortunate enough to receive the EPSRC post-doctoral prize (2012), the Panalytical award for an outstanding contribution to X-ray diffraction (2013), the ISIS Neutron and Muon Source Science Impact Award (2018), the Woldemar A. Weyl award for glass science (2019), the Philip Leverhulme Prize in Chemistry (2019) and the Royal Society of Chemistry Harrison Meldola Memorial Prize (2020).
+In his career to date, Tom has been fortunate enough to receive the EPSRC post-doctoral prize (2012), the Panalytical award for an outstanding contribution to X-ray diffraction (2013), the ISIS Neutron and Muon Source Science Impact Award (2018), the Woldemar A. Weyl award for glass science (2019), the Philip Leverhulme Prize in Chemistry (2019) and the Royal Society of Chemistry Harrison Meldola Memorial Prize (2020).

-He has spent research stays in both the University of Kyoto (hosted by Prof. Susumu Kitagawa and Prof. Satoshi Horike), and the University of Canterbury New Zealand (hosted by Prof. Paul Kruger).
+He has spent research stays in both the University of Kyoto (hosted by Prof. Susumu Kitagawa and Prof. Satoshi Horike), and the University of Canterbury, New Zealand (hosted by Prof. Paul Kruger).
 He is also Chair of the Royal Society of Chemistry Interest Group on Porous Materials and Vice-Chair of the International Zeolite Association Commission on MOFs.